🧪 Test Login and Logout Flows

 -

 On that user's settings page, scroll down to the Active Auth Sessions table.
-Here, you can see if the Wristband Auth Session was deleted from Wristband's backend (which is the source of auth sessions).
+Here, you can see if the Wristband Auth Session was deleted from Wristband's backend.

 -